-Your Pure Water Products countertop water filter (or your double countertop filter) can be used as a siphon filter when no pressurized water source is available.
-It is just as effective as the most expensive "gravity" filter.
+Your Model 77 countertop water filter (or your double countertop filter) can be used as a siphon filter when no pressurized water source is available.
+It is just as effective as the most expensive “gravity” filter.
 All you need is a one-piece conversion kit that is available free for the asking when you purchase the unit.
 Here's how you do it:

 Remove the diverter assembly (the part with the little knob you pull out to make water go through the filter) from the hose.
 Simply remove the nut that holds it on.

-Remove the entire spout assembly from the body of the filter simply by screwing in out of the port.
-In its place, screw the small quick connect push-in fitting provided, with three feet of plastic tubing attached, into the port.
+Remove the entire spout assembly from the body of the filter by unscrewing it.
+In its place, screw in the small quick connect fitting that is attached to the plastic tubing.